phpbb-extensions/webpushnotifications/README.md

 	- Once the interaction is performed from _**User Account 2**_ to engage with _**User Account 1**_, you promptly should see a notification from Google Chrome for _**User Account 1**_.

 4. **Caveats for Local Testing**
-    - Local testing of Push Notifications only works from a `localhost` address or if your local server has a secure SSL certificate.
+    - Local testing of Push Notifications only works from a `http://localhost` address or if your local test server has a secure SSL certificate, e.g.: `https://local.phpbb.board`.
-    - Depending on your local server's setup, operating system, and browser versions, it is still possible that testing push notifications may not work (for example, in a local environment running on macOS, only Chrome will show notifications while it is open or after it has been launched).
+    - Depending on your local server's setup, operating system, and browsers, it is still possible that testing push notifications may not work (for example, in a local environment running on macOS, only Chrome will show notifications).

 ## License